junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Introduced in House
 - 2009-02-23 — Referred to the House Committee on Natural Resources.
+- 2009-02-25 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-04-23 — Subcommittee Hearings Held.
+- 2009-07-09 — Committee Consideration and Mark-up Session Held.
+- 2009-07-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-07-09 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2009-07-24 — Placed on the Union Calendar, Calendar No. 125.
+- 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-227.
+- 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-227.